jhpyle/docassemble/_docs/docker.md

   run in order to set the system time zone.
 The default is `America/New_York`.
 See the [`timezone`] configuration directive.
 * <a name="LOCALE"></a>`LOCALE`: You can use this to enable a locale on the server.
+The value needs to match an entry in `/etc/locale.gen` on [Ubuntu].
+These are the locale values that [Ubuntu]/[Debian] recognizes.
 When the server starts, the value of `LOCALE` is appended to `/etc/locale.gen` and `locale-gen` and `update-locale` are run.
 The default is `en_US.UTF-8 UTF-8`.
 See the [`os locale`] configuration directive.
 * <a name="OTHERLOCALES"></a>`OTHERLOCALES`: You can use this to set up other locales on the system besides the default locale.
 Set this to a comma separated list of locales.
-The values need to match entries in [Debian]'s `/etc/locale.gen`.
+The values need to match entries in `/etc/locale.gen` on [Ubuntu].
 See the [`other os locales`] configuration directive.
-* <a name="PACKAGES"></a>`PACKAGES`: If your interviews use code that depends on certain [Debian] packages being installed, you can provide a comma-separated list of [Debian] packages in the `PACKAGES` environment variable.
+* <a name="PACKAGES"></a>`PACKAGES`: If your interviews use code that depends on certain [Ubuntu] packages being installed, you can provide a comma-separated list of [Ubuntu] packages in the `PACKAGES` environment variable.
 The packages will be installed when the container is started.
 See the [`debian packages`] configuration directive.